vsnits/Clapflag/README.md

 # Lisp version
 Available for reading, but limited by stack memory
 # C version
-Result depends on hard memory, but relatively slowly works Forks are welcome!
+Result depends on hard memory, but relatively slowly works. <br>
+Forks are welcome!
 # JS version
 Fast calculations up to 1^19 but limited by JS engine memory